UPDATED JUNE 3, 2020

 We know that God is with us, that He loves us, and that He will make good on his promise to use everything -- even these current challenges -- for our good.
 We will, as the body of Christ, continue to share God's Word, encourage one another, and spread His saving message of hope and comfort throughout these troubled times.

-The following are the precautionary measures planned to be taken by Light of the Valley upon resuming meeting in person for worship and Bible study in order to protect our people from the spread of COVID-19:
+The following are the precautionary measures are being taken by Light of the Valley while resuming meeting in person for worship and Bible study in order to protect our people from the spread of COVID-19:

 - The state prescribed 6 feet of social distancing is highly encouraged for everyone who attends while we are in the current risk level.